 We experienced Mardi Gras in New Orleans as part of a road trip through the Deep South of the USA.
 That adventure started in Charleston, South Carolina, and we went through four states, ultimately ending up in New Orleans for Mardi Gras.

-You can check out all the posts from our southern USA road trip here – more are on the way as I fill in more of the blanks.
+You can check out all the posts from our southern USA road trip here.
 We’ve also written a number of other guides on travel in the USA and beyond, and we have some other resources you might find useful.
 In no particular order:

 - We’ve written a guide to how much it costs to travel in the USA

-- As well as New Orleans, we’ve also written guides to other cities in the Deep South, including Savannah, Baton Rouge and Charleston
+- As well as New Orleans, we’ve written guides to other cities in the Deep South including Savannah, Baton Rouge, and Charleston

 - This is my South – a travel blog focused on what to see and do in this part of the world

-- Lonely Planet’s guide to Louisiana and the Deep South
+- Lonely Planet’s guide to the American South covers New Orleans plus the broader Deep South region

-- Our guide to the best Airbnb Alternatives, to help you get the best lodging, whatever your budget
+- Our guide to the best Airbnb alternatives, to help you find the best lodging whatever your budget

-And that’s the end of this post on Visiting New Orleans During Mardi Gras!
+And that’s the end of this post on visiting New Orleans during Mardi Gras.
 We hope you found it useful.
-As always, if you have any feedback or questions, let us know in the comments – and do feel free to share this post on social media if you found it useful!
+As always, if you have any feedback or questions let us know in the comments, and feel free to share this post on social media if you found it useful.

 Jas says